Homemade Chocolate Ice Cream

 - Pour into an ice cream maker and process according to the manufacturer’s directions.
 This should take approximately 25 to 35 minutes.
 Serve immediately for soft serve or freeze another 4-8 hours to allow the ice cream to harden.

-We have used a bucket-style ice cream maker very similar to this Hamilton Beach 4-quart Ice Cream Maker (Amazon) for the past seven years.
+We have used a bucket-style ice cream maker very similar to this Nostalgia Electric Ice Cream Maker (Amazon) for the past seven years.
 It has worked great and lasted far longer than I expected for such a low price point.
-This model has received high reviews and sells for less than $30.
+This model has received high reviews and sells for less than $35.
 Great deal!

 Fantastic range of boards from best recipes and tips for frugal living to gardening and budgeting help.